SalomePlatform/hexablock/doc/gui_hemisphere.rst

 	- internal radius : fill this field to create rind ( **optionnal**  )

 - Hole
-	- axis(z) : axes of the hole ( select a vector )
+        - axis(z) : axes of the hole ( select a vector ).
+Note : This parameter also define the *vector* parameter on *Cross section* and therefore automatically fill it.
         - radius  : radius size of the hole

-- Partition
+- Cross section
-	- plan(pt)   : horizontal cut plan definition, coordinates of a point on it ( select a vertex )
+        - point   : coordinates of a point on the surface of the cross section ( select a vertex )
+        - vector  : normal vector to the surface of the cross section ( select a vector ).
+Note : This parameter  also define the *axis(z)* parameter on *Hole* and therefore automatically fill it.

+- Radial section
-	- plan(vect) : horizontal cut plan definition ( select a vector )
+	- start   : a vector defining the start of the radial section ( select a vector )
-        - angle      : fill this field to make vertical cut ( value in degree , **optionnal** )
+        - angle   : fill this field to customize the section ( value in degree , **optionnal** )

 - Grid
 	- radius  : number of hexa from center of the sphere